Loans to Consolidate Medical Debt

 - Term

-- 24 months – 84 months
+- 24 mo – 84 mo

-Medical Loan vs. Other Payment Methods
+Medical Debt Loan vs. Other Options

-| Feature | Personal Loan | Credit Card | Hospital Payment Plan |
+| Personal Loan | Credit Card | Hospital Payment Plan | |

 |---|---|---|---|

-| Interest Rate | Fixed, typically 8-36% | Variable, often 20-30%+ | Often 0%, but inflexible |
+| Interest Rate | Fixed, often 8-35.99% | Variable, often 20-30%+ | Often 0% if paid on time |

-| Credit Impact | Can improve score with on-time payments | High balances can hurt score | May not be reported if paid on time |
+| Credit Impact | Builds credit with on-time payments | High usage can lower score | Usually doesn't report |

 What Lenders Look For